andlo/mycroft-skills-list-gitbook/skills/Alfred.BugHunterPhilosopher.md

 ---
 description: Trigger Jeedom scenarios and actions using plain old English.
-If you are able to send a request to:
+If you are able to send a request to
 ---

 ### _Alfred.BugHunterPhilosopher_
 ## Description:
 Trigger Jeedom scenarios and actions using plain old English.
-If you are able to send a request to: then it should work.
+If you are able to send a request to then it should work.

 ### Platform: